 ART GALLERY & ARCHIVES ROOM

-THM features permanent exhibitions and collections, the Heritage Art Gallery and the Tom Hennion Archives Room.
+THM features permanent exhibitions and collections, the Heritage Art Gallery, Depot Gallery, and the Tom Hennion Archives Room.
 Each of these serves to educate and help bring our community closer together.
 We cordially invite you to come and experience our world-class displays.

 The museum's beautifully crafted exhibits showcase Tulare's unique history, beginning with the Yokuts Indians, the area's first inhabitants.
 See examples of fully furnished rooms from Tulare's pioneer families, and meet Tulare's heroes, including Olympic champion Bob Mathias and military leader Admiral Elmo R. Zumwalt, Jr.